• Skip to primary navigation

 Jump to Recipe Jump to Video Print Recipe

-Green Peas Masala is a great side dish for chapati, phulka or even pulaos.
-As I have mentioned earlier, mittu loves peas so I take chances to try different varieties with it and hands down this is one of our family favourites.
+Green Peas Masala is a great side dish for chapati, phulka or even pulao.
+As I have mentioned earlier, mittu loves peas so I take chances to try different varieties with it and hands down this is one of our family favorites.

 About Green Peas Masala

-Green Peas Masala almost restaurant style recipe without added cream or even milk which is the speciality of this recipe.
-But do not under estimate the taste, it is soo tasty.
+This Green Peas Masala almost restaurant style recipe without added cream or even milk which is the specialty of this recipe.
+But do not under estimate the taste, it is so good.
 It is not very buttery or very rich but still creamy and tastes delicious.
+This gravy is no less than PB Masala.

 Green Peas Masala Ingredients